top of page

 4. When in doubt, opt for long sleeves and pants.

-Long layers tend to be more flattering than more revealing looks, but as always there are exceptions to every rule!
+Long layers tend to be more flattering if you want a less revealing look, but as always there are exceptions to every rule!
 It’s always smart to bring a long layered option - again, layers are your friends!

 5. Don’t be afraid to accessorize.

 This is a controversial opinion among photographers but I love a good accessory.
+Especially one with a pop of color that stands out against the backdrop or the rest of your outfit.
 Just make sure not to overdo it and that it resonates with your personality.

 6. Go for neutrals or primary colors.